-Teacher Education courses transferred in are subject to the approval of the advisor, academic dean and the State Department of Education.
+A transfer student must have met the above requirements prior to becoming eligible for the Teacher Education Program.
+Teacher Education courses transferred in are subject to the approval of the adviser, academic dean, and the Alabama State Department of Education.
 Education courses that meet state standards from out of state institutions cannot be used as part of the University of Mobile Education program.